Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Applications are primarily able to manage the privacy of their data in KT by enforcing access control policies on the basic operations performed by clients, as discussed in {{protocol-overview}}.
-However, the proofs of inclusion and non-inclusion given by a Transparency Log can indirectly leak information about other entries and lookup keys.
+However, the proofs given by a Transparency Log can indirectly leak information about other entries and lookup keys.

 When users search for a key with the binary search algorithm described in